Joyce Tolliver, Associate Professor and Director

 Address: 4058 FLB

 Elias Shakkour is Instructor of Interpreting for the MA in Translation and Interpreting.
 He holds a BA in German from Colgate University as well as three MA degrees: one in German from Middlebury College, one in Conference Interpretation from the Monterey Institute of International Studies, and one in Linguistics from the University of Illinois.
 He is currently a Ph.D. candidate in Linguistics at the University of Illinois.
 Elias grew up bilingual in Arabic and English in Israel, where he attended an American School in Jerusalem.
 In addition to his fluency in English, Arabic, and German, he is proficient in Spanish, French, and Hebrew and has some knowledge of Italian and Dutch.
-He is certified by the American Translators Association for Arabic-to-English and German-to-English translation.
+He is certified by the American Translators Association for Arabic-to-English, German-to-English, and Spanish-to-English translation.